 You have to write an email of about forty words and are told not to forget the salutation and the sign-off.

-In the modal paper the scenario is that your course organiser has invited you to a meeting to discuss your learning goals.
+In the model paper the scenario is that your course organiser has invited you to a meeting to discuss your learning goals.
 You can’t make the appointment, so need to write to excuse yourself and explain why you cannot attend.

 Speaking Section (Sprechen)